GPUOpen-LibrariesAndSDKs/VulkanMemoryAllocator/README.md

 # Binaries

 The release comes with precompiled binary executables for "VulkanSample" application which contains test suite and "VmaReplay" tool.
-They are compiled using Visual Studio 2017, so they require appropriate libraries to work, including "vcruntime140.dll" and "msvcp140.dll".
+They are compiled using Visual Studio 2019, so they require appropriate libraries to work, including "MSVCP140.dll", "VCRUNTIME140.dll", "VCRUNTIME140_1.dll".
 If their launch fails with error message telling about those files missing, please download and install [Microsoft Visual C++ Redistributable for Visual Studio 2015, 2017 and 2019](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads), "x64" version.

 # Read more